kyratrades/kyratrades.github.io/docs/wants.md

 - Wicked - First National Tour (Emerald City) - March 14, 2006 \| SunsetBlvd79

 - Wicked - First National Tour (Emerald City) - March 6, 2007 \| SunsetBlvd79 `should have the polaroid menu`

-- Wicked - First National Tour (Emerald City) - December 12, 2007 \| SunsetBlvd79 `should have the polaroid menu`

 - Wicked - West End - October 31, 2006 \| SunsetBlvd79 `should have the polaroid menu`